-- First get out and find the rocks you can go out into nature or purchase them form a home improvement store.
-You will want smooth flat rocks because they are the best for decorating and writing on.
+- Get out and find the rocks.
+You can go out into nature or purchase them form a home improvement store.
+Make sure to use smooth flat rocks because they are the best for decorating and writing on.

 - When the painting is done add a sealant to your rock such as Modge Podge or clear acrylic spray to prevent it from fading when outside.
 Please make sure your paint is dry before applying the sealant.

 - Optional: If you want the opportunity to see your rock online add “Share rock online and use hashtag #TheKindnessRocksProject” on the back before putting sealant on it.
-Then if someone shares that rock on social media and puts that hashtag in message you may find your rock has made it big on social media later down the road.
+If someone shares that rock on social media and puts that hashtag in message you may find your rock.
+Meaning it has made it big on social media.

 If you rather just have everything you need to make the rocks and just go to meeting and get started.
-I would recommend checking out the Creativity For Kids Hide and Seek Rock Painting Kit that includes 10 rocks and everything you need to paint them.
+I would recommend checking out the Creativity For Kids Hide and Seek Rock Painting Kit.
+It includes 10 rocks and everything you need to paint them.

-Are you excited about participating in the Kindness Rock Project and would love to give each girl a Fun Patch to put on their vest.
-I found one that is cute and even have a patch program so you can add even more to your rock making adventures.
-Click here to get your patch
+Are you excited about participating in the Kindness Rock Project?
+If you are then give each girl a Rock Painting Fun Patch to put on their vest.
+I found one that is cute and even has a patch program.
+Which means you can add even more rock making adventures in future.